How to Select an Industrial Rolling Ladder

-Industrial rolling ladders offer you the maneuverability to work in any position.
-And with a variety of sizes, you can reach the proper height to do your job.
-The best rolling ladders will also protect your workers from strain and injury, keeping them safe on the job and meet any required OSHA standards.
+Industrial rolling ladders offer you the maneuverability to work in any position and, with a variety of sizes, you can easily reach whatever height you need to do your job.
+The best rolling ladders will also protect your workers from strain and injury, keeping them safe on the job and meeting any required OSHA standards.

-Continue reading to learn more about choosing the right industrial ladder for your warehouse.
+Keep reading below to learn more about choosing the right industrial ladder for your warehouse.

 Why You Should Choose a Rolling Ladder

 You may have the impression that any ladder is sufficient for your warehouse.
 However, industrial rolling ladders offer a level of versatility and safety that standard folding ladders cannot offer.

 You can pick up and wheel your rolling staircase for your warehouse into the right position.
 Their flat backsides allow you to place the working base as close to the elevated job as possible.

 Another critical reason to have a rolling ladder is the use of its handrails.
 The additional barrier makes transporting goods to the ground a safe task.
 This allows workers to move goods more efficiently.

 When purchasing an industrial ladder, pay special attention to the stair treads on each model to ensure they are safe.
 We recommend choosing one with perforated treads.
 Unlike traditional smooth stair treads, through the perforation process, these stairs are textured to increase resistance to slipping.
 Another benefit is that rain or other liquids go through the holes in perforated stairs preventing the puddling which can increase the risk for slipping.

 Having proper treads protects your workers from slipping while transporting goods indoors or outdoors.